Veridise/veridise-docs/zkvanguard/detectors/out-of-range-signals.md

 ## Example and Explanation

 <Tabs groupId="example">
+{/* Commented out until Circom frontend is available for V2.
 <TabItem value="circom" label="Circom">

 The following example circom file contains the implementation of the `U16` component,